-- (a) Expand permitted uses to include a residential component with upper-level residential apartments/condominiums built over the commercial/office tenant spaces. - (b) Add a new category of special exception uses to allow an eating and drinking establishment consistent with criteria added to the Zoning Ordinance to ensure the food service facility use will not significantly burden the Town with increased trash, odors, and traffic.
-Seek advice from the Town Attorney to endure a successful result. - (c) Enact an update to the Town's Article XIII in the Code of Ordinances to make Montgomery County Code Chapter 15, Eating and Drinking Establishments, and the associated County regulations, applicable within the Town.
+- (a) Consider expanding permitted uses to include a residential component with upper-level residential apartments/condominiums built over the commercial/office tenant spaces. - (b) Consider a new category of special exception uses to allow an eating and drinking establishment consistent with criteria added to the Zoning Ordinance to ensure the food service facility use will not significantly burden the Town with increased trash, odors, and traffic.
+Seek advice from the Town Attorney to endure a successful result. - (c) In the event an eating or drinking establishment becomes a new category of special exception, consider updating the Town's Article XIII in the Code of Ordinances to make Montgomery County Code Chapter 15, Eating and Drinking Establishments, and the associated County regulations, applicable within the Town.